Video Pass-Through XR Changes Reality As You Know it

 We collaborated with Volvo Cars to create a truly ground-breaking demo of a real car being safely driven while wearing a Varjo headset and interacting with totally convincing virtual elements – including a virtual moose that the driver needs to avoid.
 Today, Volvo is using Varjo headsets to design and develop the world’s safest cars.
 With Varjo’s photorealistic mixed reality and eye tracking, Volvo is now able to do design and safety studies on cars that haven’t even been built yet.

-We have also collaborated with Bohemia Interactive Simulationsto create a hybrid cockpit simulator where the world outside the cockpit is illustrated with VR and the cockpit is real and enhanced with video see-through.
+We have also collaborated with Bohemia Interactive Simulations to create a hybrid cockpit simulator where the world outside the cockpit is illustrated with VR and the cockpit is real and enhanced with video see-through.

-Now available and shipping
+Varjo XR-3 now available and shipping

 Varjo marks the start of a totally new era of professional immersive computing – where virtual and real realities truly become one.